Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-In general, $\kappa n$ does not provide enough space for $\mathcal A_{Q}$ to be run on the entire problem, i.e.~on the root of the tree, but it can be run on some of the vertices/sub-instances of the tree.
-This of course depends on the space efficiency features of $\mathcal A_{Q}$ -- the \emph{effective size} of the quantum computer we have, but we will not focus on this for the moment.
-We will merely assume that whether or not $\mathcal A_{Q}$ can be run on an instance $v$ given an $\kappa n$-sized device is monotonic with respect to the tree structure; that is, if it can be run on $v$, it can be run on all descendants of $v$.\footnote{It is conceivable that a sub-instance, as defined by a classical backtracking algorithm, for some reason takes more quantum space than the overall problem, and our formalism can be adapted to treat this case.
-However, in the cases of all quantum algorithms which we consider here, this will not be the case, hence we focus on this more intuitive scenario.} With this in mind, we can identify the collection of $J$ \textit{cut-off vertices} $\{c_k\}_{k=1}^{J}$, : all the vertices that can be run on the quantum device, whose parents cannot be run on the same device due to size considerations.
-In principle, $J$ may be zero for some trees.
+We merely assume that whether or not $\mathcal A_{Q}$ can be run on an instance $v$ given an $\kappa n$-sized device is monotonic with respect to the tree structure; that is, if it can be run on $v$, it can be run on all descendants of $v$.\footnote{It is conceivable that a sub-instance, as defined by a classical backtracking algorithm, for some reason takes more quantum space than the overall problem, and our formalism can be adapted to treat this case.
+However, in the cases of all quantum algorithms which we consider here, this will not be the case, hence we focus on this more intuitive scenario.}

+With this in mind, we can identify the collection of $\jcut$ \textit{cut-off vertices} $\{c_k\}_{k=1}^{\jcut}$.
+That is, all the vertices that can be run on the quantum device, whose parents cannot be run on the same device due to size considerations.
+In principle, $\jcut$ may be zero for some trees.
 These vertices correspond to the largest instances in the search tree where we can use the quantum computer.